TownyAdvanced/TownyResources/README.md

 - The mayor can collect the extracted resources at any time by running `/tr collect`.

 #### Step 3: Give occupiers a cut of the auto-collected resources.
-- 50% of the town resources are extracted by the town.
+- 75% of the town resources are extracted by the owner nation (*natural or occupier*).
-- 50% of the town resources are extracted by the owner nation (*natural or occupier*).
+- 25% of the town resources are extracted by the town.
 - The owner king can collect the nation's cut at any time by running `/tr collect`.

 ## Installation Instructions: